chaoskagami/corbenik/README.md

 The folder `/corbenik/share/locale/emu` is for language emulation files.
 You can retrieve a set of files from 3dsdb for games that only specify one region and one language by running the `generate_localeemu.sh` shell script.
 Games which support more than one language are not generated, because there's no 'correct' language.

 The folder `/corbenik/bin` contains additional patches you may enable at your own discretion.
 These are not as well tested as official patches and don't generally affect core functionality.
 Documentation is usually found on the header of the source code for them (contrib/*.pco) in the git repo.
-Everything in `/corbenik/sbin` is core mostly-essential patches.
-Patches in `/corbenik/bin` will not yet be automatically indexed.
+Patches in `/corbenik/bin` will be listed at the bottom of the list of patches, after the patches within `/corbenik/sbin` which are mostly core functionality.

 Setup
 -------------------------